dekoza/mtgpl/DGM.rst

 Pontiff of Blight
-    Extort (Whenever you cast a spell, you may pay {(w/b)}.
+    Extort (Whenever you cast a spell, you may pay |mana_wb|.
 If you do, each opponent loses 1 life and you gain that much life.)

     Other creatures you control have extort.
 (If a creature has multiple instances of extort, each triggers separately.)